EngineeringCourse-2021-7-8/atdd/README.md

 # Open project in IDE
 * Open the project root folder with Intellij Community, then later you can write/run test in Intellij.

+# Run test in IDE
+- Open backend/src/test/resources/init.feature in IDE
+- Move cursor to the line `场景: 环境测试`
+- Click item `Run Scenario: 环境测试` in menu `Run`